 "Nutrition is our biggest failure and opportunity" - Ryan Batcheller

 Nutritious, high-quality foods that are tailored to the animals in your care will increase vitality, improve coloration, build immunity to fend off disease, and likely keep your pets alive much longer!

 It is best to buy the tools and keep them specifically for making fish food for the sake of being sanitary.
 The knives will take a beating and the food processor will carry that fishy smell with it.
 Trust us, you will not want to use these tools on your own food thereafter.

 - Food Processor w/ cheese grater blade

 - Cutting board

 - Quality plastic/freezer bags with thick walls or vacuum sealer with bags

-The amounts here will make a total of 4 pounds of frozen food which was designed to make the best use of the liquid ingredients so you won’t have leftovers.
-You can adjust the amounts just do your best to keep the proportions.
+The recipe will make approximately 4 pounds of frozen food which was designed to make the best use of the liquid ingredients so you won’t have leftovers.
+You can adjust the overall amounts just do your best to keep the proportions.

-Primary Proteins Mix (Fish Only) - This is the base of all the different recipes and starts with a few ingredients from your local grocery store, two freeze dried ingredients from the BRS line of foods and some high quality pellets to fill in with vitamins.
+Primary Proteins Mix (Fish Only) - This is the base of all the different recipes and starts with a few ingredients from your local grocery store, two freeze-dried ingredients, and some high-quality pellets to fill in with vitamins.